Current Research Projects

 Youth leading environmental change (2011-2014), PI: Manuel Riemer

 Global climate change (GCC) is a complex problem that is interconnected with many other societal issues such as poverty and social justice.
 An increasing number of scholars argue that current approaches to reducing GCC (e.g., encouraging people to change light bulbs) are not sufficient in creating a new culture of conservation and sustainability.
 Given the complexity of this area, however, how do we engage the global community in moving from a culture of consumption into a culture of sustainability?
 Young people have always been among the main agents for significant cultural changes, and it is unlikely that the needed change can be created without them.
 In this study, we are investigating the effectiveness of a social justice workshop we have developed in engaging young people in environmental action.
-This workshop was developed over the last four years using five pilot studies including one in.
+This workshop was developed over several years using five pilot studies including one in India.
 This multi-national study involves eight co-investigators and collaborators, seven community partners, six youth advisors, and six peer facilitators across six different countries (Bangladesh, Canada, Germany, India, Uganda, and the USA).
-My research group is the project lead and I have one project manager, a PhD student, a MA student, and three undergraduate students work on this project.
+CEJRG is the project lead and we have one project manager, a research associate, a couple of PhD students, a MA student, and three undergraduate students work on this project.
 We are using a complex mixed-method longitudinal comparison group design.
 Funding was provided by a SSHRC Standard Research grant as well as internal grants from Laurier.
+We have recently completed our one year follow up and are now processing and analyzing the data.
+Preliminary findings suggest that the workshops have transformational potential but their success depends on the quality of implementation.
+More detailed results will be released soon.

 The Narrative Approach and its Ability to Educate and Motivate Students about Environmental Justice (2012-2013).
 PI: Alexa Stovold